gpt-engineer-org/gptengineer.app/README.md

 > **Maintain tools and infrastructure that support codegen and code agent builders**.

-of [gpt-engineer](https://github.com/AntonOsika/gpt-engineer) is something we will contribute to.
+of [gpt-engineer](https://github.com/AntonOsika/gpt-engineer) is something we gptengineer.app contribute to.

 Part of the revenue from gptengineer.app will be funding a full time role as well as infrastructure, focused on building and maintaining open source tools for builders in the codegen community.